aaronbloomfield/ccc/hws/tokens/index.md

 #### Part 2, task 1: NFT image

-You will be creating two images for NFTs for this assignment.
+You will be creating three images for NFTs for this assignment.
+(You actually only need two for this assignment, but the third will be needed later on, so we'll create all three now).
 The images should be uploaded to the `ipfs/` directory in the Collab workspace in the Resources tool.
 Note that you can upload a file into that folder, but once uploaded you can not edit it or delete it -- this is a setting in Collab, but was done to mirror the fact that you can't delete images from the Internet once they are placed on the web.
 As it is in the Collab workspace, only those in the class can view those files -- but that means anybody in the class can view it.

 All image file names should start with your userid and an underscore: `mst3k_foo.jpg`.
 You are going to be uploading multiple image files in a future assignment, so please plan your file naming scheme appropriately.
-You probably won't need more than three or four such images for the semester, and you are welcome to generate them all now; but you'll just need two different ones for this assignment.
+You probably won't need more than three or four such images for the semester, and you are welcome to generate them all now; but you'll just need three different ones for this assignment.
 As long as the file name starts with your userid and an underscore, we don't really care what (appropriate) alphanumeric string the rest of the file name is.
-Only JPEG and PNG images, please.
+Only JPEG (.jpg), PNG (.png), and WEBP (.webp) images, please.

 **NOTE:** The filenames, with the extension, **MUST** be strictly less than 32 characters in length.
 This is just for the filename ("mst3k_foo_bar.png"), not the path to that file name.